 During the year, our business was adversely impacted by several unrelated events: the massive flooding in Houston, changes in US corporate tax laws and new tariffs, severance costs associated with improved efficiencies in Mexico, unexpected reductions and delays from a few large customers, substantial legal expenses in support of a collection effort and unprecedented industry-wide shortages of key electronic components.
 Despite these challenges, our total revenue grew 8% sequentially in the fourth quarter, with increasing demand from a number of our longstanding customers and most of our new programs continuing to ramp.
 Our total revenue was $446.3 million and net income was $2.2 million or $0.20 per share.

-Nevertheless, while the EMS business is very competitive, we won nine new programs during the year, involving transportation logistics, medical, personal safety, inventory automation, commercial lighting, electronic scheduling, pool controllers, gaming and seismic monitoring devices.
-Our broader and more diversified customer base significantly lowers the potential impact of a slowdown by any one customer.
+We also won 11 major new programs during the year, involving HVAC controllers, exercise equipment monitors , IoT for consumer and commercial applications, gaming equipment, medical devices, home security, distribution services and electronic signage.
+Our broader and more diversified customer base significantly lowers the potential future impact of a slowdown by any one single customer.

-Moving into fiscal 2018, we continue to see a strong pipeline of potential new business and our new programs continue to ramp.
-We believe we’re well positioned to see growth in revenue and increasing profitability in the second half of fiscal 2018 and beyond.
+Moving into fiscal 2019, although we continue to face industry-wide supply chain issues, and growing concern surrounding a trade war, we see a strong pipeline of potential new business and our new programs continue to ramp.
+We believe we’re well positioned to grow our revenue and increase profitability in fiscal 2019 and beyond.

-I want to take this opportunity to express my gratitude to our employees for their dedication and hard work during this past year, to our valued customers who continue to honor us with their trust, and to our shareholders for your continuing support.
+I want to express my gratitude to our employees for their dedication and hard work during this past year, to our valued customers who continue to honor us with their trust, and to our shareholders for your continuing support.

 Craig D. Gates